getreu/tp-note/doc/source/tp-note--manpage.md

 **-b**, **\--batch**

 :   Do not launch the external text editor or viewer.
 All other operations
     are available and are executed in the same way.
+In batch mode, error messages are dumped on the console only and no alert window pops up.

 :   _Tp-Note_ ignores the clipboard when run in batch mode with '`--batch`'.
     Instead, if available, it reads the `stdin` stream as if the data came